50 Anne Frank Quotes With Page Numbers

 ~Anne Frank, The Diary of a Young Girl, Saturday, July 15, 1944, Page 358

-“It’s a wonder I haven’t abandoned all my ideals, they seem so absurd and impractical.
+“It’s really a wonder I haven’t abandoned all my ideals, they seem so absurd and impractical.
 Yet I cling to them because I still believe, in spite of everything, that people are truly good at heart.”

 ~Anne Frank, The Diary of a Young Girl, Saturday, July 15, 1944, Page 358